JakeAustwick/Social-Statistics-Counter-Ruby/README.markdown

 ###Social Count

-SocialCount is a gem to make it extemely easy for your to find out social statistics about any URI.
+SocialCount is a gem to make it extremely easy for your to find out social statistics about any URI.
 It returns tweets, diggs, google +1's and much more (full list given below).

-The gem is extremely lightweight comming in at only 17 lines.
+The gem is extremely lightweight coming in at only 17 lines.

 ##### Supported Statistics
 Currently supports statistics are below: